standardhealth/cimpl-doc/docs/cimpl6Reference.md

 >**Note:** CIMPL 5.0 Grammar use of the keyword `ref()` is now obsolete.

-### Value Keyword (Element only)
+### Value Keyword

-The Value represents the data type(s) the Element can accept.
+The Value represents the data type(s) an Element can accept.
+The Value keyword can only be used in Elements.
 Values can be [primitives](#primitives), Elements, Groups, or Entries.
 Everything eventually "bottoms out" to Elements whose values are primitive types.

 Values can be simple, such as:
 ```